champagnealexandre/fastpathways/README.md

 $ make -C build
 ```

-This will compile down to shared and static libraries, and generate two executables (at the moment):
+This will compile down to shared and static libraries, and generate the following executables:
-`build/intchains` and `build/test/fastpathways_unittests`.
+* `build/intchains` - compute the assembly indices of integers under addition
+* `build/subsecond` - determine the smallest integer for which it takes greater than 1s to compute
+the assembly index
+* `build/test/fastpathways_unittests` - test the library

 You can run the unit tests explicitly
 ```shell